Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 ![image]({% link assets/usage/information_provider_system/animation.gif %})

+## Alternative names

+Part-DB tries to automatically find existing elements from your database for the information it got from the providers for fields like manufacturer, footprint, etc.
+For this it searches for a element with the same name (case-insensitive) as the information it got from the provider.
+So e.g. if the provider returns "EXAMPLE CORP" as manufacturer, Part-DB will automatically select the element with the name "Example Corp" from your database.

+As the names of these fields differ from provider to provider (and maybe not even normalized for the same provider), you can define multiple alternative names for an element (on their editing page).
+For example if define a manufacturer "Example Corp" with the alternative names "Example Corp.", "Example Corp", "Example Corp.
+Inc." and "Example Corporation", then the provider can return any of these names and Part-DB will still automatically select the right element.

+If Part-DB finds no matching element, it will automatically create a new one, when you do not change the value before saving.

+## Attachment types

+The information provider system uses attachment types to differentiate between datasheets and image attachments.
+For this it will create a "Datasheet" and "Image" attachment type on the first run.
+You can change the names of these types in the attachment type settings (as long as you keep the "Datasheet"/"Image" in the alternative names field).

+If you already have attachment types for images and datasheets and want the information provider system to use them, you can add the alternative names "Datasheet" and "Image" to the alternative names field of the attachment types.

 ## Data providers

 The system tries to be as flexible as possible, so many different information sources can be used.